 Alluvial gravel is a generic term that describes any small, rounded stones deposited by flowing water – whether rivers, streams, or ancient glaciers.
-When deposited by glaciers, this gravel is often covered by overburden and must be mined in quarries known as gravel pits.
 Although it can have a diverse mineral composition, quartz and granite are common, making these stones harder and more durable than most other forms of aggregate.

 Melgaard Construction uses gravel for a number of different applications, including:

 Gravel is commonly used as a road base.
-A foot of pure aggregate is commonly spread over the subgrade (compacted soil) to protect it from the excessive direct force.
-Gravel also makes up most the next layer of bituminous binder, where it is mixed with asphalt.
-Pure gravel roads, where the aggregate is used for surfacing is also typical, particularly in rural regions and to create temporary and permanent access roads from ranching needs to the oil and gas industry.
+A section of aggregate, at a pre-determined depth, is commonly spread over the subgrade (compacted soil) to protect it from the excessive direct force.
+Gravel also makes up most of the next layer of bituminous binder, where it is mixed with asphalt.
+Pure gravel roads, where the aggregate is used for surfacing is also typical, particularly in rural regions and to create temporary and permanent access roads for the oil and gas industry, wind farms, and ranching.

 Pipelines need frequent maintenance, and access roads are usually created during the construction process.
-These roads are often made of gravel, which provides more traction and stability than dirt, but less unnecessary expense than asphalt.
+These roads are often made of gravel, which provides more traction and stability than dirt, and are cost effective.

 Aggregate is an essential component of concrete.
 Where gravel is readily available, it is often used to lessen the cost of production and eliminate the need to import other forms of rock.

-Construction projects along hilly regions, notably near bodies of water, can cause rapid erosion unless steps are taken to prevent it.
-Some of the methods used to control erosion include diversion ditches and interceptor dikes, both of which may be lined or filled with gravel.
+Construction projects along hilly regions, active/intermittent streams, or large ephemeral drainages, can cause rapid erosion unless steps are taken to prevent it.
+Some of the methods used to control erosion include rip rap, diversion ditches, and interceptor dikes, both of which may be lined or filled with gravel.

-If your project requires commercial, alluvial gravel, or if you’re looking for a construction company who has a reputation for excellence paired with an economical source of raw materials, give Melgaard Construction a call for more information at (307) 687-1600.
+If your project requires alluvial gravel or if you’re looking for a construction company who has a reputation for excellence paired with an economical source of raw materials, give Melgaard Construction a call for more information at (307) 687-1600.